Messages From My Friend

 • Other Sources

-September 1, 2019 by admin Leave a Comment
+September 1, 2019 by admin

 The Above YouTube Music Video Lyrics Apply to My Friend & His Wife’s loving relationship.
-(And Not the Movie Plot About Adultery)
+(And Not the Movie Plot About Adultery) From their 1971 Courtship to today – 52 years later – their feelings remain the same.

 So, my friend booked a “Private Cabin” with a waterfront view, in early October.
 The throngs of summer tourists were gone.
 Just the locals in sparsely populated towns remained.
 The amenities of the “Lodge” were as advertised.
 Their cabin had a spacious living area, with a large stone fireplace, a master bedroom suite, with modern bathroom fixtures.
 An efficient kitchen & breakfast nook sufficed, because all meals were served in the Inn.